Characterising the physiological role of the calcitonin receptor in bone and calcium homeostasis

 Calcitonin acting via its receptor, the calcitonin receptor (CTR), has well documented potent inhibitory effects on osteoclasts, the cells responsible for bone breakdown.
 In young animals and in times of high bone metabolism, calcitonin can acutely lower blood calcium levels.
 There is also evidence for calcitonin actions in the kidney, to decrease tubular reabsorption of calcium, and a number of actions have been reported in the brain and hypothalamus.
 These effects have been observed with exogenous calcitonin and the physiological roles of calcitonin have not been amenable to study.
 The aim of this project is to characterise calcitonin’s important and related physiological roles in (a) protecting the skeleton by regulating bone metabolism and (b) maintaining calcium homeostasis.
 This will be achieved by using a number of in vivo mouse models in which the calcitonin receptor has been genetically modified.
 These studies will significantly advance our understanding of the physiological role of calcitonin, which is important in appreciating the totality of calcium homeostasis in the body and, equally important, in unravelling the control of bone metabolism.

-- Prof David Findlay, Dept of Orthopaedics and Trauma, University of Adelaide, SA
+- Professor David Findlay, Dept of Orthopaedics and Trauma, University of Adelaide, SA

 - Clarke MV, Russell PK, Findlay DM, Sastra S, Anderson PH, Skinner JP, Atkins GJ, Zajac JD, Davey RA.
 A role for the calcitonin receptor to limit bone loss during lactation in female mice by inhibiting osteocytic osteolysis.
 Endocrinology, 2015, 156(9):3203-3214.